alexisCodeIn/Learning/README.md

 # Learning
-Some proyects that i do when i lear code
+Some proyects that i do when i learn code